AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

 ##QiStreamBehaviors

-With certain data retrieval calls, a QiBoundarytype may be specified.
-For example, if GetRangeValues is called with an ExactOrCalculated boundary type, an event at the request start index will be calculated using linear interpolation (default) or based on the QiStreamBehavior associated with the QiStream.
-Because our sample QiStream was created without any QiStreamBehavior associated, it should display the default linear interpolation.
+You can specify a QiBoundarytype for certain data retrieval calls.
+For example, if `GetRangeValues` is called with an `ExactOrCalculated` boundary type, an event at the request start index will be calculated using linear interpolation (default) or based on the QiStreamBehavior associated with the QiStream.
+Because the example QiStream was created without an associated `QiStreamBehavior`, it displays the default linear interpolation.

-The first event returned by the following call will be at index 1 (start index) and calculated via linear interpolation:
+The first event returned by the following call will be at index 1 (start index) and calculated using linear interpolation:
 ```python
 	foundEvents = client.getRangeValues("WaveStreamPy", "1", 0, 3, False, QiBoundaryType.ExactOrCalculated.value)
 ```

-To observe how QiStreamBehaviors can change the query results, we will define a new stream behavior object and submit it to the Qi service:
+To see how QiStreamBehaviors can change the query results, the following code defines a new stream behavior object and submits it to the Qi service:
 ```python
 	behaviour = QiStreamBehaviour()
 	behaviour.Id = "evtStreamStepLeading";